gorilla/mux/README.md

         if user, found := amw.tokenUsers[token]; found {
         	// We found the token in our map log.Printf("Authenticated user %s\n", user)
-        	next.ServeHTTP(w, r)
+        	// Pass down the request to the next middleware (or final handler) next.ServeHTTP(w, r)
         } else {
-        	http.Error(w, "Forbidden", 403)
+        	// Write an error and stop the handler chain http.Error(w, "Forbidden", 403)
         }
     })